liebknecht123/replit_project/replit.md

 ## Overview

-This is a comprehensive monorepo project containing multiple interconnected applications: a React-based frontend web application, an admin dashboard, a Node.js Express API backend, and a Godot game client.
-The project serves as a management platform for monitoring and controlling various services within the monorepo ecosystem, featuring service status monitoring, build management, and project analytics.
+This is a comprehensive monorepo project for the "掼蛋" (Guan Dan) card game featuring a unified Web-based frontend architecture.
+The project includes a React-based web application, an admin dashboard, and a Node.js Express API backend with real-time WebSocket functionality.
+The project has completely migrated to Vue.js technology stack for the unified frontend, abandoning the previous Godot client approach.

 ## User Preferences